Mighty Car Mods: Reception

 Part of MCM's success stems from the hosts' relatability as everyman car enthusiast, as well as their humorous and laconic nature, and their desire to tackle complex tasks and learn new skills along the way.
-Their first feature-length film titled Turbos and Temples was well received by critics and motoring fans when it premiered at Hoyts Cinema, Fox Studios, in Sydney, Australia.
+Their first feature-length film titled Turbos and Temples was well received by critics and motoring fans when it premiered at Hoyts Cinema, Fox Studios, in Sydney.
 So far their videos have garnered more than 780 million views on YouTube, with almost five billion impressions.

 MCM used to publish a digital magazine, which is still available on their web store along with digital downloads of MOOG's music and show merchandise.
 In 2018, to celebrate their 10th anniversary, Mighty Car Mods released a limited-edition hardcover 128-page book titled The Cars of Mighty Car Mods, featuring illustrations of all the cars they worked on in their first 10 years.
 This was updated for 2019 with a further 30 cars added and The Cars of Mighty Car Mods: Modified Edition.